 Resumes & Cover Letters

 I'll make this as painless as possible.
-Resumes and cover letters are more flexible than you might think.
+Resumes and cover letters are more flexible than you think.
 If you get stressed during the process, hug your pet (if you have one).
-Remember: Never lose sight of your goal to work with animals.
+Never lose sight of your goal to work with animals.

-Keys to Standing Out
+Keys to Standing Out on a Resume

 Adapt your resumes and cover letters as needed for different jobs.
+One size does not fit all.

 The test: Someone should be able to tell what you want to do just by reading your resume without a cover letter or job description.